superchris/stirtrek-2024/index.md

 ---

-# More goodies
-- Bi-directional
-- Serve HTML from anywhere
-- Real time is essentially free!
+## Another benefit: Real time is essentially free!
 - Events can come from other sources that user interacation
 - Computing state and notifying clients is the same

 ---